itsf4llofstars/sandbox/docs/docs.md

             print("This file exists at the destination")
         else:
             os.replace(filename, destination)
-    except FileNotFoundError:
+    except FileNotFoundError as fnfe:
-        raise FileNotFoundError("File was not found")
+        raise FileNotFoundError("File was not found") from fnfe
 ```